NikitaAleksii/AssemblyViz/backend/hymn/README.md

 In addition to the eight instructions listed above, the Hymn architecture supports two further “pseudo-ops”: READ and WRITE.
 As their names suggest, these instructions read from and write to the I/O console, respectively.

-## Modules
+## py files:

 ### `instructions.py`

-Defines the `InstructionDef` dataclass and the `INSTRUCTIONS` / `INSTRUCTIONS_BY_OPCODE` registries.
+Defines the `InstructionDef` data structure and the `INSTRUCTIONS` / `INSTRUCTIONS_BY_OPCODE` registries.
 Each instruction's mnemonic, opcode, and operand types are declared here.

 ### `parser.py`

-Two-pass assembler that converts HYMN assembly source text into a list of 8-bit machine words.
+Two-pass parser that tockenizes HYMN assembly source text into a list of 8-bit machine words.

-- **First pass**: builds a symbol table mapping labels (e.g. `LOOP:`) to memory addresses.
+- **First pass**: builds a symbol table mapping labels (e.g. `LOOP: or FLAG:`) to memory addresses.
 - **Second pass**: encodes each instruction, resolving label references via the symbol table.

 Supports comments (`;`), labels on their own line or inline with instructions, and case-insensitive mnemonics.
 Parse errors are collected and accessible via the `errors` property.